 If a couple is considering marriage or a long-term commitment, their reports can highlight areas of difference and of possible conflict.
 They can strategize how to deal with issues before they come up.

 A very helpful tool for both the couple and the counselor is the Comparison Report.
-It is available once two people have taken the profile. (see Everything DiSC Comparison Reports explained: How do you compare to me?)
-It provides graphs like the one above.
+It is available once two people have taken the profile. (see Everything DiSC Comparison Reports) It provides graphs like the one above.
 These are good places to begin a conversation.
 How are you currently experiencing this difference?
 How is it valuable in your relationship?
 What could reduce any conflict that arises from this difference?

 Tips are also offered in this report.
 Couples can discuss if they think these tips might work for them or if they have even better ideas.

 I recommend using the Everything DiSC Workplace profile with the Comparison Report.
 Even though the assessment was created for business use, it’s very applicable to marriage.
 View a sample Workplace profile and a Comparison Report to judge for yourself.
-(These are also available in Spanish.)
+(These are also available in Spanish and French.)

 Another very useful profile is Everything DiSC Productive Conflict which helps learners to understand how to manage their responses to conflict situations.
 It also explores the destructive and productive conflict behaviors typical of each DiSC style.